 Four years of experience related to child support enforcement and/or debt collection related functions, including three years of experience as a Support Enforcement Officer.

-Six months of supervisory experience and/or coordinating and participating in the planning, development, implementation, evaluation, analysis and enhancement of functions, programs, and processes or six months experience as a Support Enforcement Officer 3.
+Six months of supervisory experience or coordinating and participating in the planning, development, implementation, evaluation, analysis and enhancement of functions, programs, and processes or six months experience as a Support Enforcement Officer 3.

 Class Specification History